Gay gang murders: The Bondi Boys

 The Bondi Boys were the largest and most prolific of the groups, consisting of 30 men and women aged from 12 to 18.
 They are primarily associated with deaths at Marks Park, and also referred to themselves with the abbreviations PTK and PSK, generally understood to mean "People that Kill" and "Park Side Killers" respectively.
 In 1989, David McMahon, a victim who had escaped being thrown from the cliffs, identified Sean Cushman and another person as two members of the group.
 Neither were charged.
 While they attacked McMahon, they allegedly discussed a similar murder committed at the cliffs a month prior, pointing to them also perpetrating the death of John Russell.

 When interviewed by Operation Taradale, former members of the Bondi Boys denied that anyone was killed by their group.

 Tamarama Three

 Three men were convicted for the assault and murder of Kritchikorn Rattanajaturathaporn on the Marks Park cliffs in 1990.

 Miscellaneous

-A 2017 report by ACON identified two further groups operating in the period, the "North Narra Boys" who focused on North Narrabeen, and an unnamed gang that operated in the eastern suburbs of Sydney and used baseball bats to attack gay men.
+A 2017 report by ACON identified two further groups operating in the period, the "North Narra Boys" who focused on North Narrabeen, and an unnamed gang that operated in the eastern suburbs of Sydney and used baseball bats to attack gay and transgender people.

 Investigations

 The murders and bashings that took place during the period were generally considered suicides or disconnected incidents at the time, and subsequently went largely uninvestigated for several decades.
-Because of this inaction on the part of the police, various "gangs" were able to bash and murder gay men with little interference from authorities.
+Because of this inaction on the part of the police, various "gangs" were able to bash and murder gay and transgender people with little interference from authorities.
 The most notable investigations prior to the formation of "Operation Taradale" were those preceding, and subsequently undertaken after, the arrests of the "Tamarama Three" and "Alexandria Eight".